Eurasier, Lundehund and Canaan Dog

 This section includes the Eurasier and the Canaan Dog which are recognized in Australia by the ANKC.
 But this section also features the fascinating Norwegian Lundehund which although is not ANKC recognized, deserves to be included in this section because of the specialized adaptation of its feet to enable it to work on the rocky snow-covered surfaces in the Northern Arctic region of Norway.

 In post-war Germany (1960), Julius Wipfel began creating a companion dog for the people of Germany recovering from World War Two.
-He began by crossing a Chow Chow with a Keeshond (Wolfspitz), the result being called a 'Wolf-Chow'.
+He began by crossing the Chow Chow with the Keeshond (Wolfspitz), the result being called a 'Wolf-Chow'.
 Later he introduced the Samoyed.
-By 1979 the breed was renamed the Eurasia.
-But it took until 1994 to gain F.C.I recognition, and it was brought to Australia in 2000.
+By 1979 the breed was renamed the Eurasier.
+But it took until 1994 to gain F.C.I recognition, and was introduced into Australia in 2000.

-A medium sized Spitz breed standing 52 - 56 cms (20.5 - 22ins) high weighing 22 - 26 kg (48.5 - 57 lbs), it comes in any colour except white.
-It has a balanced, wedge-shaped head, dark eyes and medium sized pricked ears.
-This medium sized Spitz breed is slightly longer in body than it's height, with medium bone.
-It has a ground-covering stride with the tail carried forward over the back or bent slightly sideways.
+A medium sized Spitz breed, the Eurasier stands 52 - 56 cms (20.5 - 22ins) high and weighs 22 - 26 kg (48.5 - 57 lbs).
+He is slightly longer in body than height at withers with medium bone, and comes in any colour except white.
+He has a balanced, wedge-shaped head, dark eyes and medium sized pricked ears.
+He has a ground-covering stride with his tail carried forward over the back or bent slightly sideways.

 Another small dog of Spitz type is the Norwegian Lundehund (FCI No 265).
 It weighs around seven kilos and has a dense double coat with with a soft undercoat which is reddish brown with white markings.
 They have an extremely supple build which enables them to enter and retreat backwards from the Puffins' confined underground spaces.